Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations: Introduction

 \section{Introduction}

-Among the main challenges in atomistic simulations of physical systems is the significant temporal disparity between the timescales explored in standard atomistic simulations and the long timescales observed in experiments.
+Among the main challenges in atomistic simulations of chemical systems is the significant temporal disparity between the timescales explored in standard atomistic simulations and the long timescales observed in experiments.
 Atomistic simulations can only reach timescales of up to milliseconds and thus cannot exhaustively sample the high-dimensional phase space, leading to the so-called sampling problem that has both theoretical and computational consequences for dynamical systems.
 The reason for the sampling problem is that these systems are characterized by many metastable states (i.e., high-probability regions) separated by energy barriers (i.e., low-probability regions) much higher than thermal energy ($\gg\kT$).
 This leads to the kinetic entrapment of the system in a single metastable state, as on the timescales obtained in standard atomistic simulations, transitions to other metastable states are infrequent events.
 Such transitions between metastable states can be related to a few slow degrees of freedom that define a low-dimensional energy landscape.
-Examples of physical processes exhibiting metastability are phase transitions in crystals~\cite{sosso2016crystal} and glass transitions in amorphous materials~\cite{berthier2011theoretical}.
+Examples of processes exhibiting metastability include catalysis~\cite{piccini2022ab}, phase and glass transitions~\cite{berthier2011theoretical,sosso2016crystal,van2021towards}, photoactivation~\cite{bondanza2020molecular,rydzewski2022enhancing}, and ligand dissociation~\cite{rydzewski2017ligand,rydzewski2018kinetics,wang2018frequency,rydzewski2019finding}.